oracle/python-oracledb/doc/src/user_guide/dataframes.rst

       :class: wy-table-responsive
       :widths: 1 1
       :align: left
       :summary: The first column is the Oracle Database VECTOR format.
-The second column is the resulting Arrow data type in the list.
+The second column is the resulting Apache Arrow data type in the list.

       * - Oracle Database VECTOR format
-        - Arrow data type
+        - Apache Arrow data type
       * - FLOAT64
         - DOUBLE
       * - FLOAT32